-World leaders: protect 30% of our oceans!
+To the world’s leaders: you must protect 30% of our oceans!

-Oceans are key elements to both the planet and humankind balance.
-They cover the three quarters of Earth and hold 97% of the water on the planet.
-Because of their immensity, we thought their resources were unlimited.
-Unfortunately, reality gives us a wake up call.
+Oceans are key elements to both the planet and humankind’s balance.
+They cover up three quarters of Earth and enclose 97% of the planet’s water.
+Facing this vastness, we thought the resources were unlimited.
+Unfortunately, reality gave us a wake up call.